dk546/nl-grocery-aggregator/README.md

 ## Limitations

+- **Storage**:
-- **In-memory Storage**: Cart data and templates are stored in memory and will be lost on server restart
+  - Cart data and templates use in-memory storage by default (lost on server restart)
+  - Optional Postgres persistence available when `DATABASE_URL` is set
+  - Event logging uses Postgres when available, falls back to file-based logging (`events.log`)
 - **Session-based**: Templates and carts are tied to session IDs (no user accounts yet)
 - **No Authentication**: API endpoints do not require authentication (development only)
 - **Rate Limiting**: No rate limiting implemented (be respectful of retailer APIs)
 - **Delivery Slots**: Only Picnic delivery slots are currently implemented
-- **Event Logging**: Events are logged to a local file (`events.log`) and are not persistent across restarts
+- **Analytics**: Analytics dashboard is for internal/demo use only; not production-grade

 ## License